 Here are some of the key ingredients for this recipe:

-Note on the Ham: This recipe is perfect for leftover baked or smoked ham.
-I do not recommend leftover Honey Ham.
-The seasonings in the Honey Ham always seem to conflict with our desired flavor profile.
+- Ham: This recipe is perfect for leftover baked or smoked ham.
+If those are not available, any smoked ham in the meat department will do.
+I do not recommend Honey Ham as the seasoning because it will conflict with our desired flavor profile.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.